top of page

 We all delay gratification for a long time, and it’s important to love where you live and come home to a place that allows you to relax and unwind, so walking the line between being frugal and being house poor can be tricky.
 Most people do not consider their homes an investment, and it’s okay and even encouraged to spend money for your happiness, but also remember that what makes a house your home is your memories within it.
 Don’t allow yourself to spend so much that you feel house poor, as you will only contribute to your overall burnout if you know you have to moonlight extra to cover your mortgage payment.
 Remember, in general, the less you have tied into your required mortgage payment for the next 15 to 30 years, the more you have to spend elsewhere, giving you options to cut back, vacation more, take other risks, and otherwise live life on your terms.

-Learn more on our physician's guide to buying a house.
+Learn more on our physician's guide to how much house you can afford.

 Comparing Different Mortgage Loan Terms